 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages its liquidity risk by reviewing its capital requirements on an ongoing basis, raising capital through equity financing, when required, and maintaining an accessible line of credit.
-As at October 31, 2018, the Company had working capital of \$26,469,820 (January 31, 2018: \$39,083,089).
+The Company manages its credit risk relating to loans receivable by reviewing monthly payments and analyzes the counterparties' financial stability to ensure liquidity of available funds.
+As at January 31, 2019, the Company had working capital of \$18,097,550 (January 31, 2018: \$39,083,089).